 6. Willingness to help others

 According to psychology, teenagers and young people with poor self-esteem tend to mistreat their peers and have a hard time building meaningful relationships.
 On the other hand, people who are in tune with themselves are the first ones to offer a helping hand to those in need.
 They volunteer, play active roles in their communities, and so on.
-If you are happy with who you are, chances are you will be spreading that feeling.
+If you are happy with who you are, chances are you will spread that feeling.

 7. Balanced mental health